yumexxx/gardening-electronics/water level sensor/README (short).md

 *working on updating original page to be shorter, on this page*
 # Water Level Sensor :droplet:
-**Goal:** Let's use micro:bit's built in **accelerometer** to monitor the amount of water in a hydroponics system!
+**Goal:** Let's use micro:bit's built in **accelerometer** to monitor how much water is currently in our hydroponics system!

 <!-- insert diagram showing accelerometer on micro:bit -->

-You have **lots of freedom** to construct your apparatus and design your code as you wish, keeping in mind the goal to detect amount of water in your system.
-Feel free to follow the example below, improve upon it, and/or create your own design!
+The guide below is simply an example -- please create your device as you wish!

 ![GIF of water level sensor rising with water](https://github.com/yumexxx/gardening-electronics/blob/main/water%20level%20sensor/water%20level%20rising.GIF.gif)

 ### Materials
 #### Electronics :battery:
 - [ ] (1) micro:bit (with USB cord)
-- [ ] (1) battery pack (for AA batteries) with connector
+- [ ] (1) AA battery pack with connector
 - [ ] (2) AA batteries
 #### Craft Materials (see sub-bullets for example choices!) :art:
-- [ ] a base & frame for micro:bit and physical water sensor
+- [ ] a base & frame (i.e. long wooden rods & block)
-	- (2) 1/2"-thick, 1 ft. long wooden rods (we cut these from one longer rod)
-	- (1) 1" thick long wooden block
-- [ ] fasteners/something to connect parts considering desired movement (stability, rotation, etc.)
-	- (2) long wood screws
-	- (2) thin wooden skewers
+- [ ] (2) wooden skewers
-- [ ] something to sense movement of water
+- [ ] fasteners/connectors (i.e. wood screws to build base/frame)
-	- (1) block of styrofoam (look around for packages with this!)
+- [ ] small block of styrofoam (check out packaging materials for something that floats!)
-- [ ] something to hold the micro:bit, safe from water
+- [ ] scrap cardboard and tape (to hold micro:bit safe from water)
-	- scrap cardboard
-	- tape

 ### Tools :toolbox:
 - [ ] MakeCode for micro:bit (online block/Python coding software)